c-sanders/BoostAndQtThreads/README.md

 	TestClass.moc --> moc_TestClass.cpp

-Remember - these two files are the same file and are effectivey created at the same time.
-File TestClass.hpp is the dependency file for both of them.
+Remember, these two files are the same file and are effectivey created at the same time.
+Furthermore, the file `TestClass.hpp` is the dependency file for both of them.

-File moc_TestClass.cpp is itself declared as a build dependency in `./src/Makefile.am`.
-You might then wonder why moc_TestClass.cpp isn't simply generated from a corresponding .hpp dependency file?
+File `moc_TestClass.cpp` is itself declared as a build dependency in `./src/Makefile.am`.
+This then raises the question as to why moc_TestClass.cpp isn't simply generated from a corresponding .hpp dependency file?
 That is;

 	TestClass.hpp --> moc_TestClass.cpp

+As per the discussion earlier, the make utility would ascertain that the dependency file for this target should be

-The reason is, when make consults the directories listed in the appropriate vpath, it will never find a file called;
+The reason for this is because when make goes looking for consults the directories listed in the appropriate vpath, it will never find a file called;

 	moc_TestClass.hpp